-Source: Living Standards, Poverty and Inequality in the UK: 2016.
-IFS
+Source: Living Standards, Poverty and Inequality in the UK: 2016, IFS

-- Across the capital, in-work poverty has increased among all household types in the last 20 years.
-This is largely attributed to employment increasing at a faster rate than income growth. - There have however been reductions in in-work poverty over the last 3-4 years. - In-work poverty is highest in households where one or more residents work part-time (and no one works full-time), though this has now fallen by 9% since 2018/19. - An increasing amount of income in middle-income households with children now comes from benefits and tax credits (currently 30%, up from 22% 20 years ago).
+- Nearly three quarters of Londoners in poverty are part of a family that has at least one working member (74%). - Across the capital, in-work poverty has increased among all household types in the last 20 years.
+This is largely attributed to employment increasing at a faster rate than income growth. - In-work poverty is highest in households where one or more residents work part-time (and no one works full-time), now above 50%. - An increasing amount of income in middle-income households with children now comes from benefits and tax credits (currently 30%, up from 22% 20 years ago).

-Source: Trust for London 2023 (taken from the DWP Households below average income dataset.
+Source: Trust for London 2020/21 (taken from the DWP Households below average income dataset.
 Dates shown use averages for the preceding three years